kinnelbrennan/task-tracker/README.md

 I made this decision because I think that it will at some point be easier to handle changes to any of these structures.
 If tasks have to change in anyway it should not affect any existing assignments.
-Also this way everyone can see any changes right away to the tasks through their assignments. s
+Also this way everyone can see any changes right away to the tasks through their assignments.
+Also this way a task can exist without a user but an assignment to a task cannot.